Wavemark-Systems/wavemark/bindings/python/README.md

 # Wavemark Python Bindings

-This directory contains Python bindings for the Wavemark audio watermarking library, following the same pattern as the [tokenizers](https://github.com/huggingface/tokenizers) library.
+This directory contains Python bindings for the Wavemark audio watermarking library.

 ## Overview